Image by TheHungryDudes

 I strive to feed my family nourishing, whole foods as much as possible.
 (Grandma’s cookie jar is really inviting and I let them have one when they go visit).

 Does that mean I eat all organic?
 No. My focus is on lots of fruits and veggies, food made from scratch and healthy alternatives to “junk food.”
-Healthy fats and protein from organic, hormone-free sources.
+Healthy fats and plenty protein (as a nutrition coach most of my clients come in only eating about 1/4 of the amount of protein they need).
 Honey instead of sugar.
 Home made…everything.
 Simple snacks like carrot sticks and apple slices.

 Vitamins